NormandErwan/HandheldVesadAnalysis/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 This analysis is part of the Erwan Normand's [master thesis](https://github.com/NormandErwan/HandheldVesadThesis).
-See also the the [thesis presentation](https://github.com/NormandErwan/HandheldVesadPresentation).
+See also the the [thesis presentation](https://github.com/NormandErwan/HandheldVesadPresentation) and the [experiment prototype](https://github.com/NormandErwan/HandheldVesadPrototype).

 ## Usage